 About Me

 Award winning filmmaker James Grisom is an LA based storyteller from Lynwood, California.
-He is a USC School of Cinematic Arts MFA graduate and George Lucas Scholar recipient, one of USC’s prestigious awards.
+A USC School of Cinematic Arts MFA graduate and George Lucas Scholar recipient, he writes and directs stories rooted in the sincere complexity of the human experience.

-Aside from writing and directing, he has a keen ear for story as a composer and sound designer.
-He sound designed the Tribeca nominated Best Student Film and HBO MAX acquired, The Cypher and BAFTA shortlisted animated student film, Izzy Demons.
-He’s composed music for several documentaries, narrative shorts, and branded content.
+His filmmaker's sensibility extends to his professional sound, music composition, and video editing experience.
+He sound designed the Tribeca nominated and HBO MAX acquired, The Cypher and BAFTA shortlisted animated student film, Izzy Demons.
+He’s composed music for documentaries, narrative shorts, and branded content.
+That same ear for sound informs his work as a video editor, where he brings his full filmmaker's toolkit to shape and elevate scripted and unscripted material.

 Outside of filmmaking, he’s an autodidact who has a deep passion for learning, especially the intersections of philosophy, religion, and science.
-He loves watching anime and animated films/TV, playing narrative driven video games, and expressing himself through the piano.
+He loves anime, sports, hip hop, animated films and TV, playing narrative driven video games, and expressing himself through the piano.

 Inspired by his community and loved ones, he finds purpose in sharing sincere stories about humanity through a lens of reflection and empathy.